vonhathanh/ForexBot/README.md

 - Action space: buy, sell, hold.
 - Observation space: open, close, high, low, agent's networth, usd held, eur held, actions in previous 60 time step
 - Reward: networth(t) - networth(t-1)
+# Metrics to measure agent's performance
+- Win/lose percent of agent, our target is 70-80% (current rate: 50-60%)
+- Risk to reward ratio, target is 1:4 (the best we've achieved so far is 1:3)
+- Maximum drawdown <= 0.1% of current balance (done)
+- Avg win value > 0.5% is prefered
 # TODO:
-- Add close orders action, immediately release all eur agent is holding or selling
 - Reorganize codes  (halfly done)
 - Normalize reward and other input features  (halfly done)
-- Setup prgressive training environment
-- Investigate why our win rate is 50% eventhough we did overfit the data
-- Improve model accuracy (better reward function, more features as input to our data)
+- Improve model accuracy (better reward function, more features as input to our data)  (doing)
 - Using news data as feature, we must calculate avg time the market is affected by news and then distribute it accordingly to current timeframe (halfly done)
 - Display trade history